Morita equivalence of Nijenhuis structures: Compatibility with quasi-symplectic groupoids and Dirac structures

-\paragraph{Integrating Dirac structures.} The precise correspondence between twisted Dirac structures are quasi-symplectic groupoids is established in \cite[Theorem 2.2]{bursztyn2004integration} and \cite[Theorem 2.4]{bursztyn2004integration}: an integrable Lie algebroid $A_{\mathscr{G}}$ is isomorphic to an $\eta$-twisted Dirac structure $L$ on its base if and only if its source-simply connected integration $\mathscr{G}$ admits a quasi-symplectic structure.
+The precise correspondence between twisted Dirac structures and quasi-symplectic groupoids is established in \cite[Theorem 2.2]{BCWZ2004integration} and \cite[Theorem 2.4]{BCWZ2004integration}: an integrable Lie algebroid $A_{\mathscr{G}}$ is isomorphic to an $\eta$-twisted Dirac structure $L$ on its base if and only if its source-simply connected integration $\mathscr{G}$ admits a quasi-symplectic structure.
 This correspondence requires the target map to be a \textit{forward Dirac map}.
-A map $\mu:(M,L_M) \to (N,L_N)$ is said to be a \textbf{forward Dirac map } if
+A map $\mu:(M,L_M) \to (N,L_N)$ is said to be a \textbf{forward Dirac map } if for every $p\in M$